laneastdogwalkingandpetsitting/beautiful-jekyll/termsconditions.md

 ### Payment for creating websites

 I ask for 50% of the estimated costs upfront.
-Once the site is finished[^1], I'll let you know how long it took and invoice you for the final cost.
+Once the site is finished, I'll let you know how long it took and invoice you for the final cost.
 Once I receive this I'll then publish the site.
 If full payment is not received, I reserve the right to make the website unavailable until full payment is received.

 ### Estimates